spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 When you login in Azure, you need to [create an application and assign a role to it](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret).

-To create the application, navigate to the *Azure Active Directory* section and select *App registrations* from the left-side menu.
+First, you need to [create a subscription](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription) and to [create a resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal).
+Then, to create the application, navigate to the *Azure Active Directory* section and select *App registrations* from the left-side menu.
 Click on *New registration* at the top of the page and add the application name and required parameters.
 Then, click on *Register* to create it.

 To assign a role to the application, navigate to the *Subscriptions* page and, referring to your Subscription, select *Access control (IAM)*.